SomeWeekendReading/someweekendreading.github.io/_posts/2022-03-04-paxlovid-difficult.md

   2022-Mar-01. <sup id="fn10a">[[10]](#fn10)</sup>
 - Omicron is _especially_ good at spreading from cell to cell by preventing immune surveillance, estimated at 5x better than earlier versions. <sup id="fn11a">[[11]](#fn11)</sup>
-  Some of this may be due to the increased negative charge that binds to the ACE2 receptor better, while simultaneously repelling some antibodies.
+  Some of this may be due to the increased positive charge that binds to the ACE2 receptor better, while simultaneously repelling some antibodies.
 - Also, some particularly cunning placement of a sugar in Omicron's spike may guard against the immune system. <sup id="fn12a">[[12]](#fn12)</sup>